 Meditation is the core of Zen practice.
 Meditation deepens over time, and can be a lifetime pursuit.
+Benefits can include increased awareness and concentration, a lessening of stress, and a greater sense of well-being.
 Walking meditation is offered in between sitting periods.
 We have both cushions and chairs for sitting.

 Zen is a process of uncovering unconscious habits and ways of seeing our lives.
-A teacher can encourage us to notice our blind spots so that we have greater freedom.
-At OMZ, students and teachers can meet one-on-one.
+A teacher can act as a mirror, encouraging and enabling us to see our blind spots.
+At OMZ, students have the opportunity of working closely with teachers one-on-one.

 1. Attend a class.
 Anyone is welcome to drop in to a yoga or meditation class.
 No pre-registration is required.
 We ask newcomers to arrive 15 minutes before class for an orientation.
-All offerings are by donation.
 Suggested donation for yoga is $15.
 Suggested donation for meditation is $10.
-We prefer cash donations, but if needed you can donate online.
+We prefer cash donations, but if needed you can donate online or write a check.

 2. Become a member.
 If you feel a connection to OMZ and wish to meditate on a regular basis here, we welcome you to consider becoming a member.
+This is wonderful way to support our center and deepen your own practice.
 Suggested donation for membership is $60/month.
 This includes all OMZ weekly meditation offerings.
 Membership does not include yoga classes.
 Members receive discounts on all meditation retreats/events.

 3. Become a Zen student.
 This is for those wanting to make a deeper commitment to Zen practice.
+This might arise out of a connection to our methods of practice, our community, and our teachers.
 Students will meet on a regular basis with either Kido or Andy.
 Suggested donation for OMZ Students is $75/month.
-The following requirements apply:
+The following guidelines apply: